Phone-GWP-group

 How many mince pies are eaten in the UK?

-The UK eats approximately 175 million mince pies annually.
-One million mince pie cases equate to one tonne of aluminium material, meaning the use of 175 tonnes of aluminium for their packaging.
+The UK eats around 800 million mince pies each year, and one million mince pie cases equate to one tonne of aluminium material, meaning the use of 800 tonnes of aluminium for their packaging.

 Other Christmas food consumption statistics